kaz-Anova/StackNet/README.md

 ## News

-StackNet model will be presented at [infiniteconf 2017]( https://skillsmatter.com/conferences/7983-infiniteconf-2017-the-conference-on-big-data-data-science-and-engineering#program ) [6th-7th July]
+StackNet model was presented at [infiniteconf 2017]( https://skillsmatter.com/conferences/7983-infiniteconf-2017-the-conference-on-big-data-data-science-and-engineering#program ) [6th-7th July] and the video is available there if you sign up
+New [facebook page](https://www.facebook.com/StackNet/) to discuss StackNet and other open source data science topics.
+StackNet and Sracking was explained in [kaggle's blog](http://blog.kaggle.com/2017/06/15/stacking-made-easy-an-introduction-to-stacknet-by-competitions-grandmaster-marios-michailidis-kazanova/)
+The is an Ask Me Anything (AMA) [thread in kaggle](https://www.kaggle.com/general/34802) with useful material about stacking and StackNet.
+A workshop with StackNet will take place in [ODSC in London](https://www.odsc.com/london/speakers) October 12-14 .

 ## Special Thanks